Subjunctive Mood

 fiction

 I placed the knife on top of it, and in one smooth motion, the blade sank into the mochi, splitting it with ease.
 Nothing can resist the edge of a Japanese knife.
 It split in two as if it'd been waiting for this moment all along.
 It would've impressed the same Gordon Ramsay, if the chef had been there.
 I recommend you get ahold of one (a knife, not a chef.
 Though, if you can afford it, get both) if you like to play chef in the kitchen.
 If I were you, I'd go with this one (this time I mean the chef, not the knife).
 Besides, my aunt is a knife thrower at the famous Cirque du Sommeil and doesn't use any other, and she's pushing no less than seventy.
 I suggested she retire, but she remembers her first performance as if it were yesterday.
 I'd rather she were less reckless.
 I know she's really good at it, but imagine she were to hurt someone.
-She had to retire no matter what.
+She would have to retire anyway.
+It's important she be aware of it.

 (To be continued)